CancerGUIDE: Cancer Guideline Understanding via Internal Disagreement Estimation: Results

 \subsection{Predicting Treatment Accuracy Using Model Self-Consistency}

 We develop a meta-classifier to predict when treatment recommendations are correct, using features from model consistency patterns and benchmark performance.
-Our approach achieves 0.800 AUROC by leveraging inference-time signals to predict accuracy without requiring ground truth labels at test time.
+Our approach achieves 0.804 AUROC by leveraging inference-time signals to predict accuracy without requiring ground truth labels at test time.
 We evaluate five feature sets to identify which signals contribute most to performance (Table~\ref{tab:feature_sets}).
-We stratify train and test sets by models and patient IDs with a 70/30 split.
+We stratify train and test sets of the human annotated benchmark by models and patient IDs with a 70/30 split.
 Performance generalizes across models and patients, enabling downstream classification with minimal human supervision.

 We find in Figure~\ref{fig:roc_aggregated} that \textbf{Base\_aggregated}, \textbf{Aggregated\_only}, and \textbf{All} outperform other feature sets, indicating that cross-model consistency provides the strongest signal for accuracy classification.
 We see minimal gain from proxy benchmark performance, indicating consistency-based approaches are better suited for real-time analysis of model outputs than synthetic data.
 Even in settings without cross-model information (\textbf{Base} and \textbf{Internal}), we see high AUROC scores, indicating model self-consistency can be a strong signal for classification in isolation.
-Figure~\ref{fig:roc_base_agg_models} shows intra-model variability of the classifier trained using \textbf{Base\_aggregated} features, with results using \textbf{Internal} features reported in Appendix~\ref{sec:internal}.
-The strong performance of LLaMA-3.3-70B-Instruct highlights a key issue with including lower-quality models: its performance on the NCCN task is lower than other models, arbitrarily inflating AUROC as the confidence prediction task of the meta-classifier becomes easier.
+Figure~\ref{fig:roc_base_agg_models} shows intra-model variability of the classifier trained using \textbf{Base\_aggregated} features, with results using \textbf{Internal} features reported in Appendix~\ref{sec:internal} to highlight that even in cases where consistency and accuracy are not strongly correlated, such as for DeepSeek-R1, these features still provide some signal for accuracy classification with an AUROC of 0.582.
+The strong classification performance of LLaMA-3.3-70B-Instruct outputs highlights a key issue with including lower-quality models: its performance on the NCCN task is lower than other models, arbitrarily inflating AUROC as the confidence prediction task of the meta-classifier becomes easier.
 Besides LLaMA-3.3-70B-Instruct, GPT-4.1 has the highest AUROC and Deepseek-R1 the lowest, indicating GPT-4.1's consistency better correlates with accuracy than Deepseek-R1.

-Furthermore, in a fully unsupervised setting, we can separate accurate from inaccurate predictions with an F1 score of 0.666, demonstrating that consistency-based signals contain information for error detection without any labeled data.